openenclave/openenclave/docs/DesignDocs/SGX2-EDMM-driver-interface.md

 **Note:** The term "kernel" and "kernel space" are used in this document when general kernel space actions are described whether implemented in an OOT driver or in kernel tree.
 Kernel specific implementation details will be explicitly stated as "future kernel" or "kernel patches".
 And implementation details such as OCalls issued by enclaves, ETRACK and inter-process interrupts (IPIs) issued in kernel are generally omitted for brevity.

 - Allocate a new page at an address in ELRANGE of an enclave.
-  - This can be an explicit syscall or triggered by #PF  when an unavailable page is accessed.
+  - This can be an explicit syscall or triggered by a page fault (#PF) when an unavailable page is accessed.
   - Kernel issues EAUG for the page.
 All new pages should have RW permissions initially.
   - The enclave then issues EACCEPT.
 - Deallocate an existing page